IbrahimaSy11/amazon-como-script-dashboard/README.md

 Then:

-1. Search for an associate
+1. Choose a recent suggested associate or search for a name
 2. Select the associate
 3. Add additional associates if needed
 4. Verify their numbered order
 5. Press **Assign**

 The script handles task priority automatically.

+If normal Tasks = 0, Assign Cart remains disabled.

 ---